theNewDynamic/thenewdynamic.org/_posts/2017-06-16-getting-started-with-hugo.md

 **About Bud Parr**

 Bud Parr is a web designer and front-end developer who has run his own firm building websites for 15 years.
-He's a contributor to the open source Hugo project, and runs the JAMStack NYC Meetup group, and a website devoted to building "Faster Better Websites," thenewdynamic.org
+He's a contributor to the open source Hugo project, and runs the JAMstack NYC Meetup group, and a website devoted to building "Faster Better Websites," thenewdynamic.org

 **About Reboot**